 The establishment, operation and management of corporate entities in the PRC are governed by the PRC Company Law (《中華人民共和國公司法》) (the "PRC Company Law"), which was promulgated by the Standing Committee of the National People's Congress (the "SCNPC") in December 1993 and further amended in December 1999, August 2004, October 2005, December 2013, October 2018 and December 2023, respectively.
 The latest amendment is effective since July 2024.
 According to the PRC Company Law, companies are generally classified into two categories: limited liability companies and companies limited by shares.
-The PRC Company Law also applies to foreign-invested limited liability companies and companies limited by shares.
-According to the PRC Company Law, where laws on foreign investment have other stipulations, such stipulations shall prevail.
+The PRC Company Law also applies to foreign-invested limited liability companies and stipulations, such stipulations shall prevail.